migouche/DojoGame/README.md

 ---

 ## Dependencies
-Dojopy is a wrapper for Pygame.
+Dojopy is a wrapper for pygame.
 As such, it depends on pygame and, obviously, pygame's dependencies.
 Dependency versions:
 * pygame >= 2.0.0
 * pygame's dependencies: